Bibek717D/ChatWithBot/README.md

 A simple **rule-based chatbot** built in Java using Maven.
 It responds to keywords like **"resume"**, **"interview"**, **"internship"**, and **"job"** with helpful answers.

-This project is designed to demonstrate **Java programming, collections (HashMap), and basic user interaction** — making it a great portfolio project for internship applications.
+This project is designed to demonstrate **Java programming, collections (HashMap), and basic user interaction**

 ---